rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### Network Configuration

-Before you start creating virtual machines (VM) for the Kubernetes cluster we need to perform some network configurations to allow outbound network connections from our VM's.
+Before we start creating virtual machines (VM) for the Kubernetes cluster lets configure the network of the VDC so that the VM's we create will be able to connect to the internet.

+We will also add a public IP to our VDC so that services running on the cluster can be made available to the outside world.

+Lets begin with the network configuration.
 List the existing networks using:

 ```bash
 $ vca network